-Attention-deficit hyperactivity disorder (ADHD) and borderline personality disorder (BPD) are two mental health conditions that share some similar features.
-Sometimes, these similarities can make it difficult to tell the difference between them.
-For example, both conditions can cause problems with impulsivity
+Attention-deficit hyperactivity disorder (ADHD) and borderline personality disorder (BPD) are two mental health conditions that share several overlapping traits.
+When co-occurring ADHD and BPD are present, it can be even harder to tell the difference between the two.
+Both conditions can involve challenges like impulsivity, emotional intensity, and difficulty regulating attention or behavior.

 BPD is a personality disorder that affects how people relate to others, view themselves, and manage their emotions.
 It often leads to impulsive actions and unstable relationships.